CruizK/tech-teacher/techsite/code_editor/README.md

     return HttpResponse("Hello World")
 ```

-So we have a function(def) called index that takes in (request) and returns an HttpRespone in which we supply some text.
+So we have a function(def) called index that takes in (request) and returns an HttpResponse in which we supply some text.
 So all this function does is return the text specified into it which is `Hello World`.